BeProduct/BeProduct.Python.SDK/docs/040-style-api.md

 * **PROCESSING** of the file in BeProduct.
 It is **highly recommended** that you don't do any changes to the style which is in processing stage until it's completed.

 You have 2 options for uploading a file to BeProduct: either from *file system* or by providing a *file url*.
 In both cases *upload id* is returned.
+You also have a choice to specify style position where you want to upload your image;

 Uploading stage looks as follows:
 ```python